 Graceful Loser: At the end of G, she allows Hibiki to keep the Gungnir she extracted from her, before leaving with Kirika and Shirabe into a helicopter, presumably having chosen to surrender now that they have nowhere else to go.

 Gratuitous English: Her B-side track, Dark Oblivion, is completely in English.
-This is justified, since it's a song of her singer career in America.
+This is justified, since it's a stage song of her singer career in America.
 But she has a heavy accent.
+Not that Maria is born their either.

 Heel Realization/My God, What Have I Done?: When she finally saw Ver killing other humans with glee and declaring that he's just there to save his own butt and the rest can die, seeing that her own decision was the one that let all those happen, and then topped with seeing Kirika and Shirabe fighting each other, Maria loses it.